 Products typically encounter different types of risks and negative situations in a real environment.

 Product risk may include unlimited topics, and the BVOPDM office creates simulations, scenarios, and realistic and feasible risk mitigation actions for situations that are most likely to occur.

-Defining and managing the product risks may require the participation of all organizational teams or individuals that may define and plan a realistic and valuable risk definition and mitigation actions.
+Defining and managing the product risks may require the participation of all organizational teams or individuals that may give a realistic and valuable risk definition and plan mitigation actions.